Ask a COVID-19 Question

 - A fact sheet outlining the Netherlands’ enforcement of EU travel restrictions (including the current list of countries whose residents are allowed to enter the EU) is available at: https://www.netherlandsandyou.nl/travel-and-residence/visas-for-the-netherlands/qas-travel-restrictions-for-the-netherlands

-- As of June 15, the Netherlands began accepting tourists that are resident in EU countries where the health risks are similar to, or lower than, those in the Netherlands.
+- On June 15, the Netherlands began accepting tourists who are resident in EU countries where the health risks are similar to, or lower than, those in the Netherlands.
 Tourists must comply with all the measures and rules that apply to combat the spread of coronavirus.
 Tourists must also reserve their holiday accommodation before they travel to the Netherlands.
 For the latest information, visit the FAQ on holiday travel to the Netherlands: https://www.netherlandsandyou.nl/documents/frequently-asked-questions/qa-holidays-to-the-netherlands.
 Before planning a visit to the Netherlands please review the Dutch government website on the travel restrictions: https://www.netherlandsandyou.nl/travel-and-residence/visas-for-the-netherlands/qas-travel-restrictions-for-the-netherlands.

 - The European Union has developed an interactive tool to provide information needed for planning travel to Europe.
 Visit https://reopen.europa.eu/en for information on border restrictions, transportation options, and medical/quarantine requirements.

 - The Dutch government has developed a helpful FAQ for tourists regarding what expect when visiting the Netherlands: https://www.government.nl/topics/coronavirus-covid-19/tourism-in-the-netherlands

 Is a negative COVID-19 test (PCR and/or serology) required for entry?
 NO